paudan/ansible-role-kibana/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-kibana.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-kibana)

 An Ansible Role that installs Kibana on RedHat/CentOS or Debian/Ubuntu.
+It is modified to install old 5.x Kibana branch; for newer versions use original role.

 ## Requirements